nothinglo/AI-Final-Project/README.md

 					It can use by [./exe] [level:1~10]
 					All level can be generated in 1 sec
 					Level is judged by the number of spaces (first version)

+Problem:

+	[Milestone #2]: level 11 may can't be generated in 1 sec.

 Project Plan: